Aanchal24-01/FaceRecognition-Attendance_project/README.md

 1.Run the file **_AttendaceProject.py_**
 ![Screenshot (82)_LI](https://user-images.githubusercontent.com/85822746/170770332-ce8a9611-935f-4e77-b27d-d79766a3ea26.jpg)

-2.Show the image of the person (one of the person whose name is present in imageAttendace folder)in the front of webcam.**for example**-_Mahatma Gandhi_
+2.Show the image of the person (one of the person whose name is present in imageAttendace folder)in the front of webcam.

+**For example**-_Mahatma Gandhi_
 ![Screenshot (81)](https://user-images.githubusercontent.com/85822746/170769335-99e59faf-aedc-4369-b763-5b9c8d492937.png)

 3.In attendanceProject, firstly, images of the person are imported then encodings of the images are found out by findEncodings() function.